lauracarpaciu/Bank_Marketing/README.md

 Now, we can create some aditional features about the education of the clients eliminate the clients with unknown education from the dataset.

-p until this point we've only looked at individual client.
+Until this point we've only looked at individual client.
 However, what we really need is to look at each client's performance over its history.

 When we build our predictive model, we'd like to supply it with as many features about each client to be involved .
 For that, we need to have a bank - performance dataset with historical data.

 Data cleanup again.

-transform old job names into new ones( with CL).
+Transform old job names into new ones( with CL).

 Data visualisation again